-8.2.1 Sport Ireland shall appoint the members of the Irish Sport Anti-Doping Disciplinary Panel and shall ensure that its composition, term of office, professional experience, Operational Independence and adequate financing
+8.2.1 Members of the Irish Sport Anti-Doping Disciplinary Panel shall be appointed in accordance with the Disciplinary Procedures.
+Sport Ireland shall ensure that the composition, term of office, professional experience, Operational Independence and financing of Irish Sport Anti-Doping Disciplinary Panel comply with the requirements of the International Standard for Results Management.